The Latest Lawn Irrigation Sprinkler Systems

 Homeowners, particularly those who live in the dry western United States, are increasingly aware of the scarcity of water.
 The latest sprinkler system and lawn irrigation designs are all about maximizing water usage and minimizing waste or runoff.
 Lawn sprinkler designs involve careful timing to avoid watering during rain showers.
 Many of them also incorporate drip irrigation systems for trees, vegetable gardens and other thirsty yard areas.

 For an ideal lawn sprinkler design, it is important to understand your water supply and climate, and the size, shape and composition of your yard.

-Before starting your lawn sprinkler design, determine your water pressure, water meter size and water flow.
+Before starting your lawn sprinkler design, determine your home's water pressure, water meter size and water flow.
 If you’re using well water or another type of pumped water, determine the capacity of the pump.
-Intricate lawn irrigation design doesn’t help if you don’t have enough water to irrigate.
+Intricate lawn irrigation design won’t help if you don’t have enough water to irrigate.

 Sprinkler systems in areas with freezing temperatures typically use polyethylene sprinkler tubing.
 In warmer climates, PVC may be a better choice.
 Also consider local watering regulations in setting the timers in your lawn sprinkler design.

 Make sure you can easily adjust the timers every month based on weather patterns.
 This will maximize water savings in your lawn sprinkler design.
 Set your timers to run early in the cool morning hours before midday evaporation and avoid the plant diseases that can result from evening watering.